mfussenegger/nvim-jdtls/README.md

 of the file on disk diverges with the mental model of the language server.
 If that happens, you need to open all changed files within Neovim and reload them with `:e!` to synchronize the state.

-### eclipse.jdt.ls stopped starting

-Try wiping your workspace folder and restart Neovim.
-The workspace folder is the path you used as argument to `-data` in `config.cmd`

 ### Indentation settings from eclipse formatting configuration are not recognized